‘I drank excessively to numb the feeling’: How it feels when your rapist’s case is dropped

 It turned out Jenny had a similar experience to me last September, causing her to drop out of first year.
 She had also heard several reports of yelling from his room when he was with other girls, which gave us reason to believe there were many others in our position.

 Up until this point Jenny and I were strangers.
 She contacted me, we got together and we shared our stories.
-We then went to the police.
+We then went to the police, who then investigated him over the incident.
 Over several months we had interviews, occasional phone calls, and messages to keep us up to date with the case.
-He pleaded not guilty after he was arrested almost two months later and bailed out.
 He also dropped out of university.

 He wasn’t kicked out by the uni, he took himself away.
-But that was enough so I’d no longer have to see him every time I was on the bus, at the gym, in Squirrels, or walking through Owen’s Park.
+But that was enough so I’d no longer have to see him every time I was on the bus, at the gym.

 Thursday 28th September at 11.17am, Jenny phoned me up to inform me the case had been dropped.